-The main objective of this collaborative work was to identify and propose a set of actions that could highlight and enhance the contribution and involvement of caregivers throughout the development process of innovative ICT for AFE solutions.
-The final result highlights the importance to engage end-users (both direct users that may be either older persons themselves or caregivers and indirect or irregular users that may be informal carers, relatives, etc.) during all stages, and also how challenging it is to keep them engaged and motivated during the whole process.
+The main objective of this Collaborative Work was to identify and propose a set of actions that could leverage and enhance the contribution and involvement of caregivers throughout the development process of innovative ICT for AFE solutions.
+The final result highlights the importance to engage end users (both direct users that may be either older persons themselves or caregivers and indirect or irregular users that may be informal carers, relatives, etc.) during all stages, and also how challenging it is to keep them engaged and motivated during the whole process.
+This difficulty stresses the need to have this approach endorsed and supported by authorities (either local, national or European) and NGOs.

 In order to support the technical teams in the difficult task of guaranteeing a constant contribution from caregivers during all steps, especially when they are not the primary end user of the technologies, the present document "Caregivers' role on ICT for AFE" was developed.
-It is based on a three-fold concept composed of: (1) the steps of an ICT development and exploitation project, (2) a set of selected co-creation methodologies and (3) feedback from experienced D4/C2 EIP-AHA Action Groups partners6 running ICT Age-related projects.
+It is based on a three-fold concept composed of: (1) the steps of an ICT development and exploitation project, (2) a set of selected co-creation methodologies and (3) feedback from experienced D4/C2 EIP-AHA Action groups partners6 running ICT Age-related projects.

-Theoretical and experimental framework were developed to highlight the similarities between the selected co-creation methodologies and concrete practices already implemented and tested in projects related with the engagement of caregivers in the Aged-related ICT process, for each step of the lifecycle of the projects.
+Theoretical and experimental framework were collected to highlight the similarities between the selected co-creation methodologies and the concrete practices already implemented and tested in projects related with the engagement of caregivers in the Aged-related ICT process, for each step of the lifecycle of the projects.
 The outcome of this discussion originated a four-step list of actions that can be used by different stakeholders during the development of new technological solutions that could correspond closer to their needs by including the contributions of caregivers.